samwalton/samwalton.github.io/_posts/2023-12-19-i-like-watching-sports.markdown

 I think the game in your imagination is often more exciting than the game in reality.

 I can not stand conversations about tactics or statistics in football.
 They are boring.
 Football should be about kicking the ball and running about and being aggressive.
-It is much simpler than baseball and it is exciting in different ways.</p>
+It is much simpler than baseball and it is exciting in different ways.